Skip to Content

 How long is the Stanage Edge Walk?

 The Stanage Edge Circular route mentioned in the information provided is 7km (or 4.9 Miles) in length and can typically be completed in 2-3 hours.
-However, this can be extended or shortened depending on individual preferences.

 Is the Stanage Edge walk difficult?

-The initial part of the Stanage Edge walk can be challenging due to a steep gradient but it is generally manageable for most walkers.
+The initial part of the Stanage Edge walk can be challenging due to a steep gradient, but it is generally manageable for most walkers.
 Once the cliffs at the top are reached, the terrain becomes much flatter.

 How far is Stanage Edge from the car park?